In her own words...

-A Public Space has published a portfolio of Dorothea Tanning's writings in its Spring 2016 issue.
-Entitled "Dreams of A Year," this selection focuses on the period c.
+The Spring 2016 issue of A Public Space includes a portfolio of Dorothea Tanning's writings entitled "Dreams of A Year."
+This selection focuses on the period c.
 1947, when she was living in Sedona, Arizona, and includes the short story "Dream It Or Leave It" (an English translation of "Rêvez-le ou ne le lisez pas" that was first published in French in 1947), journal notes, and letters to artists Muriel Streeter and Joseph Cornell.

 Phaidon Press has just published Art Is the Highest Form of Hope & Other Quotes by Artists (2016), a compilation that includes these words of Dorothea Tanning: “Art has always been the raft onto which we climb to save our sanity.”